Glossary of Immigration Terminology

 Permission to stay in the United Kingdom temporarily, for the length of time stated on your visa.

-This means your available maintenance or funds when you apply under the points-based system for coming to the United Kingdom to work, train or study.
+This means the money or funds available to support you when you apply under the points-based system to come to the United Kingdom to work, train or study.
 It is one of the categories for which you must gain points.
 A defined level of maintenance is required before you can make certain applications.